Creating an account has many benefits: check out faster, keep more than one address, track orders and more.

 COMMITMENT TO EXCELLENCE

-Since the beginning, the story of Rolex has been characterized by the quest for perfection and the ambition to push back the boundaries.
+Since the beginning, the story of Rolex has been characterised by the quest for perfection and the ambition to push back the boundaries.

 At the turn of the 20th century, a visionary entrepreneur based in London was on the verge of success.
 His aim?
 To introduce the watchmaking world of the day to an as-yet-unknown dial signature: Rolex.
 A new name, invented in 1908, it would become one of the world’s most respected brands in the space of a few decades.
 As Hans Wilsdorf recounted in his memoirs of the early days of his company, the opposition he faced seemed insurmountable at first.
 The entrepreneur started out with very little, but he did possess invaluable qualities: vision, perseverance and an extraordinary ability to work.
 An orphan at the age of 12, with nothing other than his determination to help him overcome challenges, Hans Wilsdorf went on to invent the world’s first waterproof self-winding wristwatch with a Perpetual rotor – a watch that has become a benchmark in terms of quality and prestige.